aphorise/vinit.bash/README.md

 ## configuration, `screen` & `sysvinit`

-Pertinent required beyond a demonstration are in the header of `./vinit.bash`:
+Pertinent settings that are required for use beyond a demonstration can be found in the header of `./vinit.bash`:
 ```
 USER="$(whoami)" ;
 SNAME="vinit.bash" ;